Should I Buy a New HVAC System Before or After the 2025 Refrigerant Change?

 If you’ve been shopping around for a new HVAC system lately, you may have heard about the upcoming 2025 refrigerant change.
 This shift will see a phase-out of current refrigerants like R-410A, with newer, more eco-friendly options like R-454B and R-32 taking their place.

 But when is the best time to invest in a new system?
 Should you make the move now or wait until after 2025?
-HVAC.com walks you through the pros and cons of upgrading before or after the refrigerant change, so you can make an informed decision.
+HVAC.com walks you through the pros and cons of upgrading before or after the 2025 refrigerant changes, so you can make an informed decision.

 What Is the 2025 Refrigerant Change?

-In 2025, new HVAC systems will no longer use R-410A, the most common refrigerant in residential air conditioning units and heat pumps.
+HVAC systems manufactured in 2025 and beyond will no longer use R-410A, the most common refrigerant in current residential air conditioning units and heat pumps.
 This is part of a global effort to reduce the environmental impact of refrigerants that contribute to global warming and ozone depletion.
 Instead, manufacturers will begin using alternative refrigerants like R-454B and R-32, which have a lower Global Warming Potential (GWP) and are more environmentally friendly.

 This change aligns with environmental regulations set by the Environmental Protection Agency (EPA) and is aimed at helping the HVAC industry reduce its carbon footprint.
 As a homeowner, this transition could impact both the cost and availability of HVAC systems, which is why it’s important to consider your options before making any decisions.